dkhabiya/Blog/README.md

 # Gastronome

 Food!
 Who doesn’t love food?
 I love food!
 Love the idea of sharing my experiences with food using literature.
-Gastronome is a food post that documents the fact that food is for the soul.
+Gastronome is a food blog that documents the fact that food is for the soul.
 This application will allow users to post about food.
-A post that will chronicle authentic recipes, or experiential food or just about anything that one is cooking or enjoying.
+A blog to chronicle authentic recipes, or experiential food or just about anything that one is cooking or enjoying.
-With a story and images accompanying the post post, this application will celebrate the awesomeness of food.
+With a story and images accompanying the blog post, this application will celebrate the awesomeness of food.

 A user must be logged into create/edit/delete a post and to add comments to other posts.
-This post uses all 7 routes of the RESTful API architecture.
+This blog uses all 7 routes of the RESTful API architecture.
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

 ## Instructions on how to run the application